hitankar/transactions-processor/README.md

 Run unit tests with `yarn test`.

 ## CI
-The code used GHA to enable continous integration.
+The code uses GitHub Actions to enable continous integration.
 On a push or PR, the code is compiled, linted and unit tested.

 # Implementation
 ## Problem